Tsifu/Memory/README.md

 # Memory

-Simple and fun card game to test your memory and concentration built with JavaScript and React.js.
+Simple and fun single player card game to test your memory and concentration built with JavaScript and React.js.

 [Play now](http://tsi.life/Memory/)